Benji Pow

 A Guide To Gray Hair: How To Cover or Blend Gray

-Gray hair isn't always a bad thing.
-Sometimes, going-gray can be the perfect look for you, especially when your gray-pattern is striking.
-However, if the salt-and-pepper grow-out does not accentuate your features in the way you'd like it to, or if you think your gray hair pattern is out dated, then it might be time for a change.
+However, if you are convinced that a salt-and-pepper grow-out does not accentuate your look in the way you'd like it to, or if you think your gray hair pattern is out dated, then it might be time for a change.

 The most popular and obvious method for covering gray is to color it.
 Easier said than done, there are two different types of hair color you could use to cover your grays: